corrode/corrode.github.io/content/blog/async/index.md

 #[tokio::main]
 async fn main() {
     // This will print a warning, but compile and do nothing at runtime read_contents("foo.txt");
 }
 ```

 ([Link to playground](https://play.rust-lang.org/?version=stable&mode=debug&edition=2021&gist=7dc4bc6783691c42fbf4cd5a76251da2))

 In a recent benchmark, [async Rust was 2x
 faster than threads](https://vorner.github.io/async-bench.html), but the _absolute_ difference was only _10ms per request_.
 To put this into perspective, [this about as long as PHP takes to start](https://github.com/bdrung/startup-time).
 In other words, the difference is negligible for most applications.

 Thread-based frameworks, like the now-inactive [iron](https://github.com/iron/iron), showcased the capability to effortlessly handle [tens of thousands of requests per second](https://github.com/iron/iron/wiki/How-to-Benchmark-hello.rs-Example).
 This is further complemented by the fact modern Linux systems can manage [tens of thousands of
 threads](https://thetechsolo.wordpress.com/2016/08/28/scaling-to-thousands-of-threads/).

 Turns out, computers are pretty good at doing multiple things at once nowadays!

-As an important caveat, threads are not avaible or feasible in all environments,
+As an important caveat, threads are not available or feasible in all environments,
 such as embedded systems.
 My context for this article is primarily conventional
 server-side applications that run on top of platforms like Linux or
 Windows.